-To put it succinctly, mindfulness is paying attention to the present moment with curiosity and non-judgement.
-Mindfulness is a tool that has scientifically been proven to improve quality-of-life and happiness.
-A growing body of research shows how mindfulness contributes to overall well-being by improving our immune system, increasing positive emotions, decreasing stress levels, and bringing a sense of peace.
+Mindfulness means paying attention to the present moment with curiosity and non-judgement.
+This technique has been scientifically proven to improve quality of life and happiness.
+A growing body of research shows how mindfulness contributes to overall well-being by improving people’s immune systems, increasing positive emotions, decreasing stress levels, and bringing a sense of peace.